-2. Guaranteed Base
+3) Guaranteed Base

-a.
-The Guaranteed Base is the specific salary that is guaranteed annually by the University of Oklahoma through

-- appointment to the faculty of the College by the Board of Regents of the University of Oklahoma. - b.
-The Guaranteed Base is intended to compensate the individual faculty member for that portion of his or her time devoted to academic programs and to ensure that the academic programs take precedence over other responsibilities.
-The Guaranteed Base salary may change from the date of employment through approved increases.
+This is the specific salary that is guaranteed annually by The University of Oklahoma through appointment to the faculty of the College of Allied Health by the Board of Regents of The University of Oklahoma to compensate the individual faculty member for that portion of his or her time devoted to academic programs and to ensure that the academic programs take precedence over other responsibilities.
+This guaranteed base salary may change from the date of employment through annual increases for merit pay and/or cost of living.